 Charlotte reported 85 deaths in motor vehicle crashes in 2016; alcohol was involved in 28 of the 62 fatalities.
 Alcohol was a factor in 38 of the 62 fatalities.

 All traffic deaths are a tragic loss, but considering Charlotte’s estimated population of 842,051 this is still a safe city in terms of traffic fatalities per capita.

 Charlotte police reported 2,761 vehicle thefts in 2016.
 This is a rate of 3.08 thefts per 1,000 residents.

-Are you looking for cheap car insurance?
-Discounts are one of the best ways for drivers to lower their insirance rates.
-These are some of the many auto insurance discounts available to drivers in Charlotte, NC depending on your insurer.
-Get a quote and find out which discounts you may qualify for with your current or multiple insurance companies.
+Are you looking for more affordable car insurance?
+Discounts are one of the best ways for drivers to lower their rates.
+These are some of the many auto insurance discounts available to drivers in Charlotte, NC.

 QuoteWizard.com LLC has made every effort to ensure that the information on this site is correct, but we cannot guarantee that it is free of inaccuracies, errors, or omissions.
 All content and services provided on or through this site are provided "as is" and "as available" for use.
 QuoteWizard.com LLC makes no representations or warranties of any kind, express or implied, as to the operation of this site or to the information, content, materials, or products included on this site.
 You expressly agree that your use of this site is at your sole risk.